 Step-by-Step Plan for Food Sensitivities

 Before you even order a food sensitivity test, you should definitely get a few solid habits in place.
-For several clients, these basics cleared up their symptoms enough that they didn’t even NEED food sensitivity testing.
+For several clients, these basics clear up their symptoms enough that they don’t even NEED food sensitivity testing.

 For those of you suffering from any type of chronic joint pain, here is a simple step-by-step plan to get your started.

 Step 1: Gather clues about your root causes

 When you work with me, during our first appointment we go over your symptoms and health history together, one-to-one.
 I gather clues from your story about what the root causes and triggers for your disease might be.